 Upper level coursework

-Upper level courses in the major focus on cinema, narrative, poetry, theatre, and other cultural expressions across the Lusophone world.
+Upper level courses in the major focus on linguistics, cinema, narrative, poetry, theatre, and other cultural expressions across the Lusophone world.

 Commonly pursued majors, minors and certificates

 Your major represents about one quarter of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.